NateEaton/mind-pwa/README.md

 6. **Access:** Use an HTTPS connection to enable PWA features and cloud APIs

+For detailed installation instructions, see the [Installation Guide](../../wiki/Installation-Guide) in the wiki.

 ## Cloud Synchronization

 This app supports optional cloud synchronization with two providers: